 Much of Costa Rica’s vegetation is tropical, so there’s a wealth of flora species to see while you’re there.

 Wetlands give you vegetation typical to that area while the mountain ranges have a different view.
 The subtropical temperatures lend themselves to larger, more colorful flowers and abundant plant life.

 60. What crops are grown in Costa Rica?

-Costa Rica has fertile farmland and grows a wide variety of crops for export and the country’s own use.
+Costa Rica has fertile farmland and grows various crops for export and the country’s use.

 Bananas, citrus, and coffee are some of the most famous, but there are also staple crops such as sugar cane grown in the region.
 Costa Rica has a large export economy because of the fertile farmlands and crop varieties.

 61. What is the symbol of Costa Rica?